-Once you are done creating your products, they are automatically sent to your shopping cart where a product listing is automatically created.
+Once you are done creating your print on demand products, they are automatically sent to your ecommerce store where a product listing is automatically created.

-You aren’t limited to selling t-shirts and mugs either.
-In fact, there are over 200 products to choose from which include…
+You aren’t limited to selling t-shirts and mugs either and Printful carries many non apparel products as well.
+In fact, there are over 200 items to choose from which include…

 - Clothing – You can customize any piece of clothing you can think of including, t-shirts, hoodies, sweatshirts, tank tops, polos, v necks, you name it!

 - Accessories – You can customize a variety of accessories including cell phone cases, jewelry, stickers, socks, masks.

 - Bags – You can create your own custom tote bags, laptop cases, backpacks, fanny packs.

 - Home & Living – You can customize mugs, blankets, pillows, aprons, towels.

 Every print on demand product on Printful has a base price.
 Whenever an order comes in, Printful automatically charges your credit card for the price of the product ordered and you get to keep the difference.

 Overall, the beauty of running a print on demand online store is that you can focus your time and energy on marketing and sales instead of shipping and fulfillment.

 Printify works almost exactly the same way as Printful does except that their business model is completely different.